 2. Is jumperoo bad for baby’s legs?

-Not if used in moderation.
-Limit bouncing sessions and always supervise to prevent overuse.
+Not if done in moderation.
+Restrict bouncing sessions and always supervise to avoid overuse.

 3. What’s the weight limit for most jumperoo walker?